DriftCascade/DriftCascade-Site/site/content/blog/optimizing-fovmapping-with-raycastcommand.md

 [Cartoon Credit: Andrew Tyrrell](https://x.com/SouthArrowMaps/status/1592621659881869312)

-The house labeled “can’t be seen” above would be rendered as visible by the FOVMap algorithm, assuming the binary search algorithm finds the right most hill as the max obstacle.
-It might be possible to partially reconstruct this on-render by taking advantage of the fact that the red house’s FOVMap would show the inverse direction has a very short obstacle in front of it (the middle hill), however that is an exploration for another day.
+The house labeled "can't be seen" above would be rendered as visible by the FOVMap algorithm, assuming the binary search algorithm finds the rightmost hill as the max obstacle.
+It might be possible to partially reconstruct this on-render by taking advantage of the fact that the red house's FOVMap would show the inverse direction has a very short obstacle in front of it (the middle hill), however that is an exploration for another day.

-Ultimately, any game’s fog of war system is an abstraction of reality.
-In its current state I think it's good enough for *Salvage War’s* use case.
+Ultimately, any game's fog of war system is an abstraction of reality.
+In its current state, I think it's good enough for *Salvage War's* use case.
 Units in *Salvage War* have their own spotting and detection systems that are separate from the FOVMap, which is really just for player information.
-I’m still deciding how best to utilize and represent the nuance between “Possibly Visible” (FOV Map) vs “Spotted” (spotter raycast beat stealth check ) vs “Targetable” (radar lock, weapons aimed with clear line of fire).
+I'm still deciding how best to utilize and represent the nuance between "Possibly Visible" (FOV Map) vs "Spotted" (spotter raycast beat stealth check) vs "Targetable" (radar lock, weapons aimed with clear line of fire).

 ## TL;DR: Key Insights

 * **Partial `RaycastCommand.ScheduleBatch` execution**: Since `RaycastCommand` can’t use `NativeSlice` and doesn't accept a count parameter, fill empty buffer space with default RaycastCommand structs as padding instead of resizing every batch.
 * **Use `IJobParallelFor` along with `RaycastCommand`**: In pretty much every case you use `RaycastCommand`, you'll be populating the command buffer and reading from the result buffer.
-This naturally pares well with `IJobParallelFor` to also parallelize the pre/post processing of raycast results.
+This naturally pairs well with `IJobParallelFor` to also parallelize the pre/post processing of raycast results.
 In my case, the trig functions were an even bigger consumer of CPU than the raycasts themselves.
-I also further cached/precomputed angles that would be accessed each iteration, and used `Unity.Mathematics`’ Burst-friendly math inside the jobs for even bigger gains.
+I also further cached/precomputed angles that would be accessed each iteration, and used `Unity.Mathematics`' Burst-friendly math inside the jobs for even bigger gains.
 * **Array-of-Struct State + Wavefront Strategy:** Collecting all loop-local variables into a struct, then creating an array of them for batch operations to process in “waves” is an effective way to convert single-threaded loops into job-safe systems.
 Each wave refills completed slots, gathers, raycasts, and consumes results — keeping memory bounded and parallelization simple.
-* **Profiling & Debug Tools:** Profiling is essential for any optimizaiton project, and this was no exception.
+* **Profiling & Debug Tools:** Profiling is essential for any optimization project, and this was no exception.
 Investing in custom debug windows, a bake comparison UI, and a ScriptableObject-based workflow paid off with faster iteration and clearer debugging in my case.
 * **Parallelization Simplified the Code:** Properly jobified code forced cleaner data flow — explicit dependencies, centralized state updates, and aligned buffers — resulting in faster *and* easier-to-reason-about logic.
 * **New Distance-Based Bake Algorithm:** Switching to distance-based search improved cliff visibility and integrates cleanly into the parallelized pipeline, showing the value of an extensible, data-driven architecture.

 I’ve submitted a [GitHub Pull Request](https://github.com/StupaSoft/FOVMapping/pull/5) back to StupaSoft to include these updates back into the core FOVMapping project.
 While they are under review, you can check out the code for my forked changes here: <https://github.com/micwalk/FOVMapping>

+### Acknowledgements & Resources
+* Marnel Estrada wrote a great blog post on [How to use RaycastCommand](https://coffeebraingames.wordpress.com/2023/05/22/how-to-use-raycastcommand/).
-Thanks again to StupaSoft for the excellent FOVMapping library.
+* Thanks again to StupaSoft for the excellent [FOVMapping library](https://assetstore.unity.com/packages/tools/particles-effects/fog-of-war-field-of-view-269976).